davidtseng2000/SCJ-Vote-scaffolder/README.md

 The output of **SCJ Vote scaffolder.exe** will be placed in the folder you specified.

 The scaffolding result will be named as **ScaffoldResult**.
 Our scaffolder also outputs two simple dotplots, **DotplotBefore.png** and **DotplotAfterSCF.png**.

+We show an example input file in "Results".

 ## Relevant Paper